smartcontractkit/chainlink/contracts/STYLE_GUIDE.md

 # Structure

 This guide is split into two sections: [Guidelines](#guidelines) and [Rules](#rules).
-Guidelines are recommendations that should be followed but are hard to enforce in an automated way.
+Guidelines are recommendations that should be followed, but are hard to enforce in an automated way.
 Rules are all enforced through CI, this can be through Solhint rules or other tools.

 ## Background